Optical Resonances: From Eigenmodes to Scattering Features: FROM LOCAL CONFINEMENT TO COLLECTIVE MODES

 A particularly important and conceptually unifying phenomenon in periodic systems is the emergence of BICs~\cite{koshelev2023bound}.
 In periodic structures, radiation is allowed only into discrete diffraction channels.
 Remarkably, even when such channels are open, the corresponding radiation amplitude can vanish exactly, giving rise to non-radiating states embedded in the radiation continuum.
 This suppression of radiation can occur either due to symmetry constraints, leading to symmetry-protected BICs, or due to fine-tuning of structural parameters, resulting in so-called accidental BICs.
 In the momentum space, BICs manifest as polarization vortices in the far field carrying a topological charge.

 Experimentally, BICs are commonly accessed by intentionally breaking the symmetry of the structure or by varying the angle of incidence, which transforms them into nearby high-quality-factor resonances known as quasi-BICs~\cite{koshelev2018asymmetric}.
+This formalism turns out to be powerful enough to predict BICs even in the aperiodic structures, namely in a single dielectric ridge on the surface of the waveguide~\cite{bezus2018bound}.
 It is important to emphasize that BICs can exist even in plasmonic structures, despite intrinsic material losses.
 In this case, a BIC has a finite lifetime due to material losses while remaining fully decoupled from the radiation continuum.
 As a result, the total quality factor is finite, whereas the radiative quality factor diverges.
+Recently, BICs were observed in a plasmonic wired medium with strong spatial dispersion due to interference of longitudinal plasma-like waves and TEM-polarized modes~\cite{koreshin2025bound}.